bhk/minion/minion.md

 incremental builds, Minion can write many or all of its generated rules to a "cache" file, and avoid re-computing them every time `make` is invoked.

-To enable caching, assign to the variable `minion_cache` an [ingredient list](#ingredients) that identifies the instances to be cached.
+To enable caching, assign to the variable `minionCache` an [ingredient list](#ingredients) that identifies the instances to be cached.
 All of the rules of the referenced instances and their transitive dependencies will be written to a cache file.

-When using `minion_cache`, you can still build either cached or uncached goals.
+When using `minionCache`, you can still build either cached or uncached goals.
 Minion will use cached rules when they are present, and dynamically generate any other required rules.